 Writer Deirdre Saoirse Moen rightly took Tor.com to task for hiding this aspect of Marion Zimmer Bradley’s life from the essay.
 Saoirse Moen followed up her first post on the issue by making contact with Zimmer Bradley’s (now adult) children.
 What she learnt from them was even more deeply shocking than what was already public (if rarely spoken about) knowledge.
 Marion Zimmer Bradley’s daughter had replied to Saoirse Moen’s emails explaining that not only had Marion Zimmer Bradley enabled Breen’s abusive behaviour but that Zimmer Bradley was also herself an abuser who had abused her own children.

 Saoirse Moen’s posts on the issue made international headlines.
-The Guardian newspaper covered the shock reaction among the writers and fans:
+The Guardian newspaper covered the shocked reaction among the writers and fans:

 “The world of science fiction and fantasy is in shock, following news that the daughter of the bestselling late fantasy author Marion Zimmer Bradley has accused her mother of abusing her as a child.
 Authors such as John Scalzi, G Willow Wilson and Jim Hines have reacted to the allegations against a woman who had been regarded a pillar of the SFF community with horror.
 The writer Janni Lee Simner has announced she will be donating her earnings from a story set in a fictional world created by Bradley to an anti-abuse charity.”https://www.theguardian.com/books/2014/jun/27/sff-community-marion-zimmer-bradley-daughter-accuses-abuse